uklg/django-site-docker-models/README.md

 in dev mode can change the code including config on the fly and it makes process restart.

 the css is provided by the static to build which is not populated on

+env,DEBUG, css (static load working) Ctrl-f5

+dev, False, not working
+prod, False, working
+dev, True, working
+prod, dev, working

+so only dev non debug is broken and that is ok.